EmaB4r/leakfinder/README.md

  #include "leakfinder.h"
  ```

 this lib simply redefines malloc and free to two debugging functions.
 redefined `malloc(size)` simply stores in a list all allocations.
 redefined `free(mem)` removes from the list the record corresponding to the freed memory.
 `print_leaks()` prints to terminal the whole list contents.
-If there's still some allocated memory it'll be printed
+If there's still some allocated memory it'll be printed.